« Previous Page

 You may need to lie in bed with your head raised for 4 to 24 hours after the

-test.
+headache, nausea, and vomiting.
 To prevent seizures, do not bend over or lie down with your head lower

 than your body.

 Avoid strenuous activity, such as running or heavy lifting, for at least 1 day after the test.